Whether measuring and repairing rail faults, surveying the railway from above, clearing snow, or transporting materials, we have machines for the job.

 Looking after the railway presents many challenges.
 Here are some of the types of work we do where the machines we use are invaluable:

-- infrastructure monitoring – from trains that use ultrasound to find faults within the rails, to those that monitor and record track geometry
+- infrastructure monitoring – from trains that use ultrasound to find faults within the rails, to those that monitor and record track geometry (our New Measurement Train or NMT)

 - maintaining and renewing the tracks